-Denitsa Raynova works as a Project Manager and Research Fellow at the European Leadership Network (ELN).
+Denitsa Raynova works as a Policy Fellow and Project Manager at the European Leadership Network (ELN).

-Denitsa’s current research focuses on European defence with particular attention on NATO-EU collaboration and transatlantic burden-sharing.
-She also follows developments in Europe’s eastern neighbourhood and writes on NATO-Russia military-to-military relations and confidence and security building measures.
+Denitsa’s current research focuses on European security and defence with particular attention on NATO-EU collaboration.
+She also writes on NATO-Russia military-to-military relations, confidence and security building measures in the Euro-Atlantic area and nuclear security.

 Denitsa facilitates the work of the British cross-party parliamentary group, the Top Level Group for UK Parliamentarians for Multilateral Nuclear Disarmament and Non-Proliferation and liaises with members of the network.